The Archaeology of American Mining

 Synthesizing fifty years of research on American mining sites that date from colonial times to the present, Paul White provides an ideal overview of the field for both students and professionals.
 The Archaeology of American Mining offers a multifaceted look at mining, incorporating findings from an array of subfields, including historical archaeology, industrial archaeology, and maritime archaeology.
 Case studies are taken from a wide range of contexts, from eastern coal mines to Alaskan gold fields, with special attention paid to the domestic and working lives of miners.
 Exploring what material artifacts can tell us about the lives of people who left few records, White demonstrates how archaeologists contribute to our understanding of the legacies left by miners and the mining industry.

-Paul J. White is associate professor of anthropology at the University of Alaska Anchorage.
+Paul J. White is associate professor of geography at the University of Nevada, Reno.

 A volume in the series the American Experience in Archaeological Perspective, edited by Michael S. Nassaney